 Strabismus, more commonly referred to as “cross-eye” or “eye turn,” is a condition where the eyes don’t point in the same direction.
 While many people choose to correct the condition with surgery, the problem often persists, leaving many patients with little to no improvement.
 A better, more holistic approach is a personalized vision therapy program like the one offered at Eye Q Optometrist.
-If you or a loved one is experiencing even a slight eye-turn, speak with Dr. Stein to determine if vision therapy can help you.
+If you or a loved one is experiencing even a slight eye-turn, speak with our eye doctors to determine if vision therapy can help you.

 What Is Strabismus?